-62. On February 28, 1861, in accordance with Article IV, Section 3, of the United States Constitution, Congress enacted The Colorado Territorial Act, 12 Stat.
+- 61. On February 28, 1861, in accordance with Article IV, Section 3, of the United States Constitution, Congress enacted The Colorado Territorial Act, 12 Stat.
 176, providing for the organization of and a temporary government for the Territory of Colorado.
-That statute specified in Section 4 the establishment of a bicameral "legislative council" and in Section 6 that the power of the legislative council "extend to all rightful subjects of legislation consistent with the Constitution of the United States."

-63. On March 3, 1875, pursuant to Article IV, Section 3 of the United States Constitution, Congress enacted the Colorado Enabling Act.
+That statute specified in Section 4 the establishment of a bicameral "legislative council" and in Section 6 that the power of the legislative council "extend to all rightful subjects of legislation consistent with the Constitution of the United States." - 62.
+On March 3, 1875, pursuant to Article IV, Section 3 of the United States Constitution, Congress enacted the Colorado Enabling Act.
 18 Stat.
 474 (1875).
 Under the terms of the Enabling Act, the Territory of Colorado was to be admitted to the Union as a state after meeting certain requirements.
 Among them was the requirement that the territory convene a Constitutional Convention that would, inter alia, adopt on behalf of the people, the Constitution of the United States and draft a state Constitution that "shall be republican in form."
 18 Stat.
-474, Sections 4.

-64. In compliance with the provisions of the Enabling Act, the Constitutional Convention of the Territory of Colorado met, adopted the Constitution of the United States, and prepared a Constitution then fully compliant with the Enabling Act.
+474, Sections 4. - 63.
+In compliance with the provisions of the Enabling Act, the Constitutional Convention of the Territory of Colorado met, adopted the Constitution of the United States, and prepared a Constitution then fully compliant with the Enabling Act.
 That Constitution of the proposed State of Colorado did provide for a Republican Form of Government and, in Article V, Section 1, expressly provided that "[t]he legislative power shall be vested in the General Assembly, which shall consist of a Senate and House of Representatives, both to be elected by the People."

-65. Article V of the Constitution of the proposed State of Colorado provided in Sections 31 and 32 for the General Assembly of the State of Colorado to have and execute the exclusive powers to raise and appropriate revenue, powers similar to those of the legislative branch in the Constitution of the United States, and in Section 33 that no monies shall be paid out of the State Treasury "except upon appropriations made by law."

-66. Article X, Section 2, of the Colorado Constitution provides: "The general assembly shall provide by law for an annual tax sufficient, with other resources, to defray the estimated expenses of state government for each fiscal year."
-This provision was essential to and an integral part of the several provisions of the Colorado Constitution that constituted the state's Republican Form of Government.
+- 64. Article V of the Constitution of the proposed State of Colorado provided in Sections 31 and 32 for the General Assembly of the State of Colorado to have and execute the exclusive powers to raise and appropriate revenue, powers similar to those of the legislative branch in the Constitution of the United States, and in Section 33 that no monies shall be paid out of the State Treasury "except upon appropriations made by law." - 65.
+Article X, Section 2, of the Colorado Constitution provides: "The general assembly shall provide by law for an annual tax sufficient, with other resources, to defray the estimated expenses of state government for each fiscal year."
+This provision was essential to and an integral part of the several provisions of the Colorado Constitution that constituted the state's Republican Form of Government. - 66.
+Combined with revenues from federal common lands ceded to the state under Section 7 of the Enabling Act, Article X, Section 2, was integral to the scheme for funding public education in the state. - 67.
+On August 1, 1876, President Ulysses S. Grant, pursuant to the Enabling Act, proclaimed the Territory of Colorado to be the State of Colorado, recognizing that the Constitution of the proposed State of Colorado had been duly drawn and ratified by the People of Colorado, and that compliance with the Enabling Act had been certified by the Territorial Governor, the Chief Justice, and the Territorial United States Attorney.